yongtrim/natours/README.md

 # natours

-We learned about advanced CSS courses and modern workflows.
+We learned about advanced CSS and modern workflows.
 And we applied these two to our develop style.